 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-Japan is an expensive country to visit but I really don’t think that you should let the cost of visiting Japan put you off if you really want to visit.
-After Backpacking Japan for 2.5 weeks I’d say that Japan is on par in terms of cost as Western Europe including the UK, and like anywhere in the world you can save money in Japan if you are visiting Japan on a budget.
+Japan is an expensive country to visit but I really don’t think that you should let the cost of visiting Japan put you off and the thought of how much is a trip to Japan if you really want to visit.
+After Backpacking Japan for 2.5 weeks I’d say that a Japan trip cost is on par in terms of cost as Western Europe including the UK, and like anywhere in the world you can save money in Japan if you are visiting Japan on a budget.

-Whether you’re in Japan already or planning your Japan trip, here are some ways you can travel around Japan on a budget and save money travelling in Japan!
+Whether you’re in Japan already or planning your Japan trip, in this Japan travel blog and Japan travel guide, here are some ways you can travel around Japan on a budget and save money travelling in Japan!

 Get a JR Pass & Be Clever With How You Use it.